fredo509/HelloMicroverse/README.md

 To run the project, execute the index.html file.

 Run tests
-To run tests, run the following command:
+To run tests, run the following command

 Deployment
 You can deploy this project using: